dev-mdean/DocFXTest/README.md

 # DocFXTest

-A project used for testing if DocFX can be used to generate documentation from code written for Unity
+A Unity project used for testing DocFX documentation generation

 ## Details